rust-lang/book/src/ch17-01-futures-and-syntax.md

 ```

 Writing the code to transition between each state by hand would be tedious and
-error-prone, especially when adding more functionality and more states to the
+error-prone, however, especially when you need to add more functionality and
-code later.
-Instead, the Rust compiler creates and manages the state machine
+more states to the code later.
+Fortunately, the Rust compiler creates and
-data structures for async code automatically.
-If you’re wondering: yep, the
+manages the state machine data structures for async code automatically.
+The
-normal borrowing and ownership rules around data structures all apply.
-Happily,
+normal borrowing and ownership rules around data structures all still apply, and
-the compiler also handles checking those for us, and has good error messages.
+happily, the compiler also handles checking those for us, and provides useful
-We’ll work through a few of those later in the chapter!
+error messages.
+We’ll work through a few of those later in the chapter.

-Ultimately, something has to execute that state machine.
-That something is a
+Ultimately, something has to execute this state machine, and that something is a
 runtime.
-(This is why you may sometimes come across references to _executors_
+(This is why you may come across references to _executors_
 when looking into runtimes: an executor is the part of a runtime responsible for
 executing the async code.)

-Now we can understand why the compiler stopped us from making `main` itself an
+Now you can see why the compiler stopped us from making `main` itself an async
-async function back in Listing 17-3.
-If `main` were an async function, something
+function back in Listing 17-3.
+If `main` were an async function, something else
-else would need to manage the state machine for whatever future `main` returned,
+would need to manage the state machine for whatever future `main` returned, but
-but `main` is the starting point for the program!
-Instead, we call the
+`main` is the starting point for the program!
+Instead, we called the `trpl::run`
-`trpl::run` function in `main`, which sets up a runtime and runs the future
+function in `main` to set up a runtime and run the future returned by the
-returned by the `async` block until it returns `Ready`.
+`async` block until it returns `Ready`.

-> Note: some runtimes provide macros to make it so you _can_ write an async main
+> Note: Some runtimes provide macros so you _can_ write an async main function.
-> function.
-Those macros rewrite `async fn main() { ... }` to be a normal `fn
+> Those macros rewrite `async fn main() { ... }` to be a normal `fn main`, which
-> main` which does the same thing we did by hand in Listing 17-5: call a
+> does the same thing we did by hand in Listing 17-5: call a function that runs
-> function which runs a future to completion the way `trpl::run` does.
+> a future to completion the way `trpl::run` does.

-Let’s put these pieces together and see how we can write concurrent code, by
+Now let’s put these pieces together and see how we can write concurrent code.
-calling `page_title` with two different URLs passed in from the command line
-and racing them.

 <Listing number="17-5" caption="" file-name="src/main.rs">